 In terms of inbound functionality or the procure-to-pay process, it’s good to understand how advanced the provider’s offering is.
 For example, the automation level their solution provides, does their technology include AI data extraction, where the service extracts the information automatically and checks for accuracy?
 Or would a business still need to manually review each and every invoice received?
 Can it be tailored around my business processes?

 Similarly, can the provider interpret any inbound data format and translate it seamlessly for a business’ existing systems, saving time and effort for the workforce?
-This is one of the key features of Unifiedpost Group’s inbound solution, Collect.
+This is one of the key features of Unifiedpost Group’s invoicing solution.

 When considering outbound elements or automating order-to-cash processes, can a business create e-invoices in any format and send them via any channel?
 Or is there a limitation in connecting more than one ERP system?
 This is especially vital for larger companies who need to send invoices to businesses in several countries with different regulations.

 It’s likely that providers have varying levels of global reach and interoperability.
-Some may offer e-invoicing solutions that work regardless of country or format (such as our Channel solution) while others may be limited in their global scale.
+Some may offer e-invoicing solutions that work regardless of country or formatwhile others may be limited in their global scale.

 Tax compliance and e-invoicing regulations